-Monotypes are unlike any other art form, combining the spontaneity of printmaking, painting, and drawing.
-They are a pulled impression from a blank, smooth, non-absorbent inked plate with no permanent incisions or markings.
-It is unlike most traditional printmaking, where multiple prints may be made by re-inking a plate that has been engraved, etched, or has permanent incisions.
-Monotypes allows considerable freedom with ink and is also known as the most painterly method among printmaking techniques.
+Monotypes are a type of printmaking but, unlike any other art form, combines the spontaneity of printmaking, painting, and drawing.
+Monotypes allow considerable freedom with ink and are also known as the most painterly method among printmaking techniques.

 A monotype produces only one image as the phrase "mono" suggests.
 Most of the ink is removed during the initial pressing so any duplicates are considered inferior to the original.
+Once the ink is gone the drawing is gone and may not be replicated.

 The Ghost